Watch now: Melee outside East High draws heavy police response, pepper spray, ambulances

 "Around this time, a student pulled a fire alarm, sending a large number of students outside and into the area where the fights were occurring," the note read.
 "This caused the altercations to escalate.
 East staff responded immediately, and we did request additional support from the Madison Police Department.
 At this time, we also had some parents arriving at school, adding to the number of people outside the building."

+Once the Madison Fire Department, which responded to the fire alarm, cleared the building of any fire the majority of students who were outside returned to the building and their classes, LeMonds said.

+A number of students remained outside and fights broke out between students in that group, he said.

-The school was put on a lockout to ensure that whatever was happening outside did not come inside the building, Smith continued.
+The school was put on a lockout to ensure that whatever was happening outside did not come inside the building, Smith said in her email to parents.
 All exterior doors were locked and no one was allowed to enter or exit the school, and staff members were stationed around the building to monitor the exterior doors.
 School administration said the lockout lasted approximately 10 minutes, though some students said it lasted much longer.

 Police used pepper spray to break up the fights, and students who were sprayed were cared for by emergency responders and the school nurse.
 Five students were taken to a hospital after being sprayed.
-Their conditions were not immediately available.
+Students who were taken to the hospital "are doing okay", LeMonds said.

+"In no kind of way do we think this is acceptable," Superintendent Carlton Jenkins said during the press conference.
+"We're coming out of 20 month global pandemic that has really caused some serious social emotional mental health needs."

+One student was cited for assaulting an officer, and another was cited and released for having an edged weapon which could have been a pair of scissors, Madison Police Chief Shon Barnes said during the press conference.
+The fights occurred following another incident that took place over the weekend, he said.

 Christian Fuller, 16, a junior at East, said he saw a fight break out by the tennis courts behind the school around 11 a.m.